Update your browser to view this website correctly. Update my browser now

 Welcome to the Maritime Topic Hub.
 The Maritime environment contains a wide range of actors and perspectives, including everything from harm prevention in areas such as ports, the safety of recreational craft, impact on the marine environment from emissions, analysis of NZ’s international supply chain and rescue co-ordination and incident response.
 The topic hubs seeks to support the widespread maritime whānau by promoting evidence, enabling connections across a dynamic and complex setting.
 We encourage anyone with an interest to come along and contribute.

-Join us for this discussion, in which Brett Beamsley will demonstrate the newly developed wave modelling system called SwellMap.
-He will then look at how the data that underpins how marine forecasts are presented to the public is put together, looking specifically at the example of the forecast for Stand Up Paddleboards (SUPs), drawing on evidence on how SUP stability is affected by conditions on, above and below the water.
+In this hub event Brett Beamsley demonstrates the newly developed wave modelling system called SwellMap.
+He then looks at how the data that underpins marine forecasts is put together, looking specifically at the example of the forecast for Stand Up Paddleboards (SUPs), drawing on evidence on how SUP stability is affected by conditions on, above and below the water.

-All this will be framed in how we present some of the science to the public so they can be informed about the conditions and make the best choice.
-Adrian Stephenson of Maritime NZ will describe the approach to this challenge taken by MetService and MNZ, which will help us to make sense both of the science behind the models and how we can share the science to best effect.
+The MetService resource is a public-facing data tool, and therefore this work is framed in terms of how we present some of the science to the public so they can make good choices.
+Adrian Stephenson and Matt Wood of Maritime NZ will describe the approach taken by MNZ in partnership with MetService and the Safer Boating Forum, which helps us to make sense how we can share the science with the public to best effect.

 Presenters: Adrian Stephenson, Brett Beamsley